Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: -decorated 2-ribbons:

 \subsubsection{Example: cone functors on $S^3$}

-Let us consider the example of the (unit) 3-sphere $M=S^3$.
-The above theorem says that there exists a 2d polyhedron $P$ for which $S^3\setminus P= H_0\cong D^3$ is the 0-genus handlebody.
-The 2-graph underlying $P$ is exactly the one $\Gamma^2=\Gamma_{S^3}$ described in \textit{Example \ref{S3decomposition}}.
+Let us consider the example of the (unit) 3-sphere $M=S^3$, and consider a 2d polyhedron $P$ partitioning it.
+We pick the 2-graph underlying $P$ is exactly the one $\Gamma^2=\Gamma_{S^3}$ described in \textit{Example \ref{S3decomposition}}.
 Note that in $S^3$, this polyhedron $P$ is convex and has no boundary as a 2-graph.

 This 2-graph admits a splitting into eight fundamental 2-simplices $\Delta_1,\dots,\Delta_4,\Delta_1',\dots,\Delta_4$, for which $\Gamma_{+,i}=\Delta_i\cup\Delta_{i+1}\cup\Delta_i'\cup\Delta_{i+1}$ defines the geometry described in \S \ref{interchanger} for each $i=1,\dots,4$ (here the indices are modulo 4, $\Delta_{4+1} = \Delta_1$).
 These are the boundaries of the standard octants in $\R^3$.